remy/remysharp.com/public/blog/progressive-enhancement.md

 ES6 has features that breaks this design.
 Syntax breaking features that cannot exist alongside our ES5 and cannot be polyfilled.
 It must be transpiled.

+There's currently talk of smart pipelines that can deliver polyfilled code to "old" browsers and light native ES-x features to those newer browsers.
+Though, I would imagine the older browsers would be running on older machines and therefore wouldn't perform well with more code in the JavaScript bundles.
+Compared with new browsers running on new machines are probably faster and are probably _more_ capable than their elderly peers at running lots of code. <abbr title="I don't know">IDK</abbr>, just a thought.

 ### Syntax breaking

 There's a small number of ES6 features that are syntax breaking, the "[arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)" in particular.